kordless/grub-2.0/README.md

 Grub-2.0 provides a "computed imagination function" allowing machines and humans to "see" and explore online content visually using smaller sets of personalized data.
 Various machine learning models may "crawl" or extract text and other images from a given page's screenthot.
 The resulting data may be placed into an index where it can be related to other content and pages.

 As an analagy, many people can "see" a taxi *in mind* when someone says the word *taxi* to them.
-Where does this imagined taxi come from, then when the request is processed by the mind?
-The ancients thought people had internal sense organs which "saw" these things that were not real.
+Where does this imagined taxi come from when the spoken request is being processed by the mind?
+The ancients thought they came from internal sense organs which "saw" these things that were not real.

 <img src="https://upload.wikimedia.org/wikipedia/commons/0/0c/RobertFuddBewusstsein17Jh.png" width="300">